 One such motor is silent and steady, and the 1212” bed swing can handle any medium-sized bowl.
-Unless you prefer to deal on the spindle, it really is a great experience.
+Unless you prefer to deal with the spindle, it really is a great experience.

 Delta initially introduced the 46-450, a 34-HP variant that was later updated to 1 HP for the 46-460.
 Every woodcrafter would be impressed by Delta’s vibration-free and quiet operation.

-That three components that distinguish whether you would experience operating with such a lathe are the simple to change tool rest angle, tailstock orientation, and spindle rpm.
-Delta demonstrated how a portable lathe would manage all three of them, nowadays and several other lathes are trailing in their footprints.
+The three components that distinguish whether you would experience operating with such a lathe are the simple to change tool rest angle, tailstock orientation, and spindle rpm.
+Delta demonstrated how a portable lathe would manage all three of them, nowadays several other lathes are trailing in their footprints.

 This same hand wheel and archiving pin are typically only used on entire lathes, and not all small lathes have them, but Delta set the standard for portable lathes.

-You’re aware about how much torque a gear with a three-step pulley system as well as a 1 HP motor will generate, correct?
-Huge blanks up to 11 inch in length can be turned like Bolton lathe.
+You’re aware of how much torque a gear with a three-step pulley system as well as a 1 HP motor will generate, correct?
+Huge blanks up to 11 inches in length can be turned like Bolton lathe.